Charilaos Trikoupis: "Who's to Blame?"

-Moreover, it underlined that if "remedy is not applied", the country will revolt.
+Moreover, the manifesto underlined that if "remedy is not applied", the country will revolt.
 In order to prevent this, the writer suggested the restriction of the royal privileges with the introduction of the principle of "declared confidence" (confidence vote) which, as he supported, would bring about the harmonization of the political life via the formation of a basically two-party parliamentary system: "As long as the King offers power [...] to the parliamentary minority, the suitors of the authority will multiply indefinitely.
 However, if he sincerely decides to invite to power only the majority, [...] the minorities will agree making concessions and will merge into a majority. [...]
 Therefore, it is not the fault of the regime, it is not the fault of the representatives of the Nation, it is not the fault of the Nation, if the Parliament is divided in many parties and has no majority when demanded. [...]
 The vice lies elsewhere and it is there that a remedy should be sought".

 The article landed him briefly in jail but also boosted his popularity significantly.
 A year later, on May 8, 1875 he mustered a parliamentary majority and King George I reluctantly named him as Prime Minister as the leader of a new Reformist party called the New (or Modernist) Party (Νεωτεριστικόν Κόμμα).